What do I need to get in?

 Program specific admission requirements

-In addition to meeting the general admission requirements you will need to ensure you meet your program's specific admission requirements.
+In addition to meeting the general admission requirements you will need to meet your program's specific admission requirements.

 Provincial and other admission equivalents